Syvven/CSCI4511W-Chess-Project/README.md

     - The process of creating this program
     - Experiments done on this program and other chess AIs
     - Analysis of results

+## Features

+This chess program is an almost completely functional chess game.
+There are a few features that aren't included:

+- No En Passant
+- Kings can castle through or while in check
+-

+## How To Run The Game